 We’ve decided early on that in our marketing efforts we’d create content that was written with the needs and focus of the reader in mind.
 So we’ve always tried to answer our audience’s questions, our customer’s issues and clarify any ambiguous subject in the industry as best we could.

-That’s how we soon realized that our Content Marketing strategy was different than what most Software as a Service companies, in our industry, were doing.
+That’s how we soon realized that our Content Marketing strategy was different than what most SaaS companies in our industry were doing.

 We created content based on :